cpacker/MemGPT/README.md

 ## What is MemGPT?

 MemoryGPT (or MemGPT in short) is a system that intelligently manages different memory tiers in LLMs in order to effectively provide extended context within the LLM's limited context window.
-For example, MemGPT knows when to push critical information to a vector database and when to retrieve it later in the chat for perpetual conversations.
+For example, MemGPT knows when to push critical information to a vector database and when to retrieve it later in the chat, enabling perpetual conversations.
 Learn more about MemGPT in our [paper](https://arxiv.org/abs/2310.08560).

 ## Try MemGPT in your CLI